Intrenion/Milcraft/doctrine/on-tactics.md

 Organize specialized elements to support one another under unified direction.

 **Outcome**
-The force produces greater tactical effect than its parts can produce alone.
+The force produces a greater tactical effect than its parts can produce alone.

 Chapter: Appendices - Philip’s Gift: The Organization of Tactically Successful Militaries